textpattern/textpattern.github.io/development/plugin-user-help-guidelines.md

 [^1]: Derived from [this forum discussion](https://forum.textpattern.com/viewtopic.php?id=25327).

 [^2]: All Textile formatting is provided already.
 All you have to do is fill in your content in the right locations. **Do not** use inline CSS styling of your own in help information.
-Allow the presentation provided in the admin-side theme to work on its own.
+Allow the presentation provided in the administration-side theme to work on its own.
 All you need to do is use the indicated Textile as clarified.